This page is a shout out to and a thank you to my friend, Monica...

-Monica was in that Studio grouping and she was as baffled as the others at my profound lack of musical knowledge.
+Monica was in that Studio grouping and she was as baffled as anyone at my profound lack of musical knowledge.
 She joined in on some of the group teasing, but…I’ll never forget it, one huge gap in pop culture knowledge astounded her more than others.
-I probably bring up this story too often when I see Monica, but you’ve never heard it...
+I probably bring up this up too often when I see Monica.

 It was the sounds of dreamy piano, a drifting, descending melodic rift that repeated itself, that was then accompanied by strong pop guitar and drums.
 The lead singer, a male voice, entered with tones of longing, passion and hidden angst…